robgraeber/heroku-buildpack-nodejs-bower-gulp/README.md

  - `server.js` file.
  - `app.js` file.

 Note: It will only use bower/gulp if `bower.json` or `gulpfile.js` is found.
-Otherwise it's usable the same as other Node.js buildpacks, except with more default entry points.
+Otherwise it's usable the same as other Node.js buildpacks, except with extra entry points.

 Things That Will Happen
 -----------------------